icopy-site/awesome/docs/awesome/awesome-foss-apps.md

 ## License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, John Faucett has waived all copyright and related or neighboring rights to this work./i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, John Faucett has waived all copyright and related or neighboring rights to this work.omain/zero/1.0/)

 To the extent possible under law, John Faucett has waived all copyright and related or neighboring rights to this work.